Cup-tie Honeymoon

-Cup-tie Honeymoon was the first motion picture to be filmed at the Dickenson Road Studios by the Mancunian Film Corporation in 1948, themed around football.
+Cup-tie Honeymoon is a 1947 British film directed by John E. Blakeley and starring Sandy Powell, Dan Young and Betty Jumel.
+It was written by Blakeley and Arthur Mertz.

 Plot summary

-A business man's son (Powell) has to choose between playing for his father's team and their rivals in a football match.
+A business man's son has to choose between playing for his father's team and their rivals in a football match.
 He does the right thing and romantically impresses his father's secretary.